mLucas55/spam-email-classification/README.md

 * The data set had a slight imbalance so down sampling was used.

 * This is my first functional model which was created to continue learning about machine learning.

+!!
+Work in progress !!

+## Introduction

+The objective of this project is to create and train a machine learning model that can predict if an email is spam or not.
+I wanted to learn about computer text "recognition" through deep learning and further practice TensorFlow.

+Computers understand numbers better than letters; that is why I used a Google's BERT transformer to effectively convert strings into numbers.
+BERT can take a string and produce a context-aware vector that is then processed in a functional neural network, ultimately leading to a prediction.

+An existing transformer was used as the goal wasn't text classification in general, rather it was spam email classification.
+BERT provides a simple to implement and robust well suited for this task

+## Selection of Data

+The model was developed and trained